The day i deleted my website

 And started over.
-My old site was 400+ hours of code, a month of design, and countless days at the coffee shop building the content.
-Then, one day, I threw it all away.
+My old site was countless hours of code, design, and building the content.
+Then, one day, I threw it away.

-I deleted my old website about two months ago.
-It was suppose to be the main driver of my freelance business.
+I deleted my old portfolio website a few months ago.
+And it was suppose to be the main driver of my freelance business and getting landing a full time job after Best Buy.
 Then, in one hit of the keyboard, gone (exaggeration, by the way).

 When I told my wife that I was ditching my old website, she didn't get angry.
 She didn't show frustration.
 All she said was:

 "You know what's going to work.
 Go for it."

 A site I'd spent over a month putting together.
 A site that I'd designed from scratch and worked countless hours on the content.
 In one decision, I decided to start over.
 All she did was support me in this and show confidence in me.

 By the time I finished my old site, I started to user test it.
 Based on the feedback deep down I knew the users didn't like it.
 It was ok.
 It did the job.
 In some ways, I actually looked nice.
 But, I kept getting feedback about it and the feedback was always polite.
 Too polite.